tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 - **consistency** we look up to people who are consistent in their words and behaviors.
   - From a persuasion and influence perspective, this means that if I can convince you to act in a minor way in relation to something, then you’ll think of yourself as that type of person and be more likely to act in that way again in the future.
 You’ll also be more likely to increase your actions in that direction,
+  - *put into action*: don't follow every trend.
+Be the consistent one, people will remember you for that.

 - **consensus** Humans are social by nature and generally feel that it’s important to conform to the norms of a social group.
 This means that when it comes to decision making, we often look around us to see what others are doing, before making our mind up.
+  - *put into action:* if you want someone to do something, show others doing it ("People who brought this book also brough...")

 - **scarcity**
   - we all want that which is rare and we are all afraid to lose what we have